cloudcreativity/json-api/README.md

 A framework agnostic implementation of the [jsonapi.org](http://jsonapi.org) spec.
 This repository extends [neomerx/json-api](https://github.com/neomerx/json-api), adding in several additional features:

-1. JSON API environment to obtain JSON API configuration for the current request.
-2. Multiple schema sets loaded from a configuration array.
+1. Multiple schema sets loaded from a configuration array.
 Default schemas are merged with the schema set being loaded.
-3. Build codec matchers from a configuration array.
+2. Build codec matchers from a configuration array.
-4. HTML request body content validation.
+3. HTML request body content validation.
-5. Decoding request body content into standard objects, with a fluent interface for analysing content.
+4. Decoding request body content into standard objects, with a fluent interface for analysing content.

 ### Contributions